Privacy Policy

 13.5 Voluntary Participation & No Guarantee

-• Participation in onboarding or Registered Drivers groups is voluntary.
+• Participation in Registered Drivers group is voluntary.

-• Completing registration or receiving admin recognition does not guarantee approval to the Registered Drivers group or access to delivery opportunities.
+• Completing the registration form does not guarantee invite to the Registered Drivers group or access to any delivery opportunities.

 • Membership does not create employment, agency, or contractual rights.